The premature death of a loved one is devastating. It disrupts lives, and it can destroy relationships.

 After we find the “why,” our clients can decide what they want to do next.
 We take each case in stages, and we take them as far as they want to go.

-What Is the Average Settlement for a Wrongful Death Claim?
+What Is the Average Settlement for a Wrongful Death Claim in Ohio?

 Finding the average wrongful death settlement is tricky because the term covers so many situations—a doctor who overdoses a patient, a semi-truck driver who falls asleep at the wheel, a defective car seat that doesn’t restrain a baby.
 Another issue is that many wrongful death settlements include a confidentiality clause, so the dollar figure remains private.